 Ulster County is developing a program to inspect Highway Sub-Stations annually in order to minimize pollution potential at these facilities.
 These inspections will identify BMPs in place for pollution prevention at each Sub-Station, and any issues identified will be reported to the Stormwater Management Specialist.
 In addition, the initial inspections will form the basis of a site assessment and a spill response and prevention plan.
-This effort will build on previous work done as part of the "Ulster County Stormwater Infrastructure Assessment" in the Revised April 2022

-West-Of-Hudson NYC Reservoir Watershed, part of a 2004-2005 grant to the Ulster County Environmental Management Council/Water Quality Management Agency, funded by the Catskill Watershed Cooperation.
+This effort will build on previous work done as part of the "Ulster County Stormwater Infrastructure Assessment" in the West-Of-Hudson NYC Reservoir Watershed, part of a 2004-2005 grant to the Ulster County Environmental Management Council/Water Quality Management Agency, funded by the Catskill Watershed Cooperation.
 As part of the assessment, potential for stream bank riparian plantings will be visually assessed at each Sub-Station.

 In the year 2020, Ulster County, in partnership with Cornell Cooperative Extension of Ulster County assessed all road stream crossings in the Lower Esopus Watershed (303d waterbody listed for turbidity), including the Sawkill and Plattekill Sub-Watersheds.
 Town owned crossings were assessed in the towns of Kingston, Saugerties, and Woodstock, as well as all County owned crossings in the watershed.
+In 2023 this work continued in the towns of Marbletown, Olive, Hurley, Ulster, and the City of Kingston.
+In depth information about this project can be found here: https://road-stream-crossings-ulstercounty.hub.arcgis.com.
 This work served as an important gateway in assisting the Towns with their infrastructure and prioritizing crossings based on factors such as flooding and structural condition.
 This project was funded by NEIWPCC and the NYSDEC Hudson River Estuary Program.
 These assessments utilized an expanded protocol developed by the Ashokan Watershed Stream Management Program and included a geomorphic analysis which is important given the Lower Esopus is a listed waterway for turbidity.
 This analysis included assessment of erosion and deposition in relationship to the crossing.
-Ulster County will continue to explore opportunities to expand this assessment protocol to the rest of the Lower Esopus Watershed and the rest of the County and MS4 area.
+Ulster County will continue to explore opportunities to expand this assessment protocol to the rest of the County and MS4 area.
 Projects such as these strengthen the relationships between the County and Municipalities.

 Ulster County is participating in the NYS Climate Smart Communities Program and as of the time of this revision is a Silver Level certified community.
+The County has begun to compile documentation to apply for Gold Certification when the application opens.
 Thus, Ulster County has completed and documented many actions to mitigate and adapt to climate change.
 Many of these actions are related to stormwater, especially under Pledge Element 6: Implement Climate-Smart Land Use, and Pledge Element 7: Enhance Community Resilience to Climate Change.
 Actions under these Elements include Green Parking Lot Standards, a Local Forestry or Tree Planting Project or Program, a Hazard Mitigation Plan, Green Infrastructure, Culverts and Dams (including inventories, plans, and replacement or right-sizing), Riparian Buffers, Watershed Plan for Water Quality, Source Water Protection, Water Conservation and Reuse, and Water Smart Landscaping.
 Completing actions like these can have direct stormwater reduction benefits and Ulster County is committed to maintaining the current Silver Level certification and increasing our level in the future.